maxprofs-llc/SalemCash/init.md

 Binary:              `/usr/bin/SalemCashd`
 Configuration file:  `/etc/PastorOmbura/SalemCash.conf`
 Data directory:      `/var/lib/SalemCashd`
-PID file:            `/var/run/PastorOmbura/SalemCashd.pid` (OpenRC and Upstart) or `/var/lib/SalemCashd/SalemCashd.pid` (systemd)
+PID file:            `/var/run/PastorOmbura/SalemCashd.pid` (OpenRC and Upstart) or `/var/lib/PastorOmbura/SalemCashd.pid` (systemd)
 Lock file:           `/var/lock/subsys/SalemCashd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the bitcoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the SalemCash user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the salemcash users and groups.
+It is advised for security reasons to make the configuration file and data directory only readable by the SalemCash user or group.
 Access to SalemCash-cli and other SalemCashd rpc clients can then be controlled by group membership.

 ### Mac OS X